code51/dialoguesmith/README.md

 ```

 #### with entity loader
-An entity loader helps you locate your dialogues by it's string name, instead of TextAsset.
+An entity loader helps you locate your dialogue tree by it's string name, instead of TextAsset.
 The dialogues directory have to be placed inside your resources folder.
 ```c#
 RuntimeFactory factory = new RuntimeFactory(new EntityLoader("dialogues"), new Random());
 ```